Skip to main content

 The application for graduation also collects valuable information, such as:

-• Your hometown and state (or country) for the commencement program and newspaper notification.
+• Your hometown and state (or country) for the commencement program and newspaper notification

-• An indication to us whether you plan to participate in the ceremony and how many quests you will have.
+• An indication to us whether you plan to participate in the ceremony and how many quests you will have

-• Where you would like your diploma mailed, when it’s read.
+• Where would you like your diploma mailed when it’s read

 • Confirmation of the degree(s), major(s) (and concentration, if applicable), and minor(s) that you are pursuing